• Skip to primary navigation

 For saucy black beans

-• In a medium-sized pot, bring oil to a medium heat.
-Add onion and garlic and sauté several minutes, until fragrant.
+• Add oil to a skillet and bring to a medium heat.
+Add onion and garlic.
+Sauté several minutes, until fragrant.

 For the guacamole